ymehili/AREA/docs/product-requirements-document.md

 **Acceptance Criteria**
 1. When `docker compose up` is run, the `server` service starts and exposes port `8080`.
 2. A `GET` request to `http://localhost:8080/about.json` returns a valid JSON response with the required `client.host` and `server.current_time` fields.
-3. The `client_web` service starts and exposes port `8081`.
+3. The `web` service starts and exposes port `3000`.
-4. A `GET` request to `http://localhost:8081` returns a placeholder "Welcome" page from the Flutter web application.
+4. A `GET` request to `http://localhost:3000` returns a placeholder page from the Next.js web application.
-5. The `client_mobile` service successfully builds a placeholder Android `.apk` file and places it in a shared volume accessible by the `client_web` service.
+5. The `mobile_web` service starts the Expo web preview on port `19006`.
-6. A `GET` request to `http://localhost:8081/client.apk` successfully serves the Android application file.
+6. The Expo developer UI is accessible at `http://localhost:19006`.

 #### Story 1.3: User Model and Database Integration
 **As a** developer, **I want** the FastAPI server to connect to a database and have a defined User model, **so that** the application can persist and manage user data.